 This scheme is designed to help those who have a small deposit get on and move up the property ladder sooner than expected.

-You will need to have a minimum of a 5% deposit saved to allow you to borrow up to 20% of the property price interest free from the Government.
+You will need to have a minimum of a 5% deposit saved to allow you to borrow up to 20% of the property price interest free for the first five years of owning your home from the Government.
 You will then borrow the remaining amount from a mortgage provider, meaning you may be able to get a better interest rate due to the lower mortgage amount required.